 Industrial/Organizational Psychology Program

-The goals of the Department of Psychology for graduate education at Auburn University are to prepare students at the doctoral level for careers in teaching, research, and applied behavioral science.
-The objective of Auburn University's I/0 psychology program is to produce psychologists well-trained in scientific methods applied to the industrial/organizational environment.
-Graduates of the program will be prepared for work in academic, research, and/or applied settings, depending on the objectives of each student.
+The objective of Auburn University's Industrial/Organizational (I/O) psychology program is to produce psychologists well trained in scientific methods applied to the industrial/organizational environment.
+Graduates of the program will be prepared for work in academic, research, and/or applied settings.

 About the Degree

-Auburn University offers three Ph.D. programs in psychology: (a) clinical (APA Approved), (b) experimental, and (c) industrial/organizational.
-Industrial/organizational (I/0) psychology focuses on understanding, predicting, and modifying behavior in organizational settings, typically, but not limited to, work environments.
-I/0 psychologists are primarily involved in such activities as employee selection, placement, training, motivation, and evaluation; development of tests and other psychological measures; organizational diagnosis and development; improvement of leadership and communication within; and job and workplace design.
-I/0 psychology requires a high level of sophistication in research design, measurement theory, quantitative methods, and behavioral science principles.
+Industrial/organizational (I/O) psychology focuses on understanding, predicting, and modifying behavior in organizational settings, typically, but not limited to, work environments.
+I/O psychologists are primarily involved in such activities as employee selection, placement, training, motivation, and evaluation; development of tests and other psychological measures; organizational diagnosis and development; improvement of leadership and communication within; and job and workplace design.
+I/O psychology requires a high level of sophistication in research design, measurement theory, quantitative methods, and behavioral science principles.